 Emulsion paint is commonly used for interior walls and ceilings.
 It is a type of paint that is water-based.
 It consists of water, acrylic or vinyl components, which help it adhere to surfaces and provide a smooth finish.
 The versatility of emulsion paint makes it a popular choice for various painting projects around the house.

 There are several finishes available for emulsion paints, including matte, eggshell, satin, and silk.
 Each finish offers different levels of sheen and durability, allowing you to choose the best option for your specific needs.
+Gloss has the most sheen, which affects the finish and light reflection, making it ideal for areas where a shiny, reflective surface is desired.
 Whether you’re looking for the understated elegance of a matte finish or the subtle shine of satin, there’s an emulsion paint to suit your taste.
+But the challenges of using emulsion paint on wood make proper preparation essential.
+Khaled Dasher, CEO of Avenue Remodeling, a remodeling contractor based in Los Angeles, CA, explains, “When working with emulsion on wood, thorough sanding, cleaning and priming are critical to improving adhesion and ensuring durability.
+While emulsion isn’t always the first choice for wood due to potential problems such as peeling, following these steps can help you achieve a smooth, attractive finish for interior applications”.

 Can You Use Emulsion Paint on Wood?

 While emulsion paint is generally not recommended for wood due to durability issues, it can be used on interior wood surfaces that are not subjected to heavy wear, such as furniture and cabinets.
-The key is proper preparation and application to ensure the paint adheres well and lasts longer.
+The key is proper preparation and application to ensure the paint adheres well and lasts longer, and to achieve extra durability.

 Before: